pritesh-ranjan/Azure-DevOps/README.md

  **Key features:**
  1. *Work Items*: Used to track the progress of any work on Azure Boards
  2. *Boards*: Each project comes with a pre-configured Kanban board for managing the flow of the work.
-They are highly customisable and allow addition of columns for each team and project.
+They are highly customizable and allow the addition of columns for each team and project.
  3. *Backlogs*: Helps understand the relationships between workitems and prioritize them accordingly
- 4. *Sprints*: A sprint is a small time window in which one can complete parts of the project, that is certain work items related to the project.
+ 4. *Sprints*: A sprint is a small-time window in which one can complete parts of the project, that is certain work items related to the project.
- 5. *Dashboards*:  We can see and manage the current state and track overall progress of our project.
+ 5. *Dashboards*:  We can see and manage the current state and track the overall progress of our project.

 ### Azure Repos
 ### Azure Test Plans